wmarzouki/awesome-resources/README.md

+Participants of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.

+### Big Thank you to everyone from Bertelsmann Technology Scholarship for their
+contribution to this list of awesome resources

 | Topic  | Small description | Link |
  |-------|-------------------|-----|
 | Advances in AI | Newsletter with brief description of things happening around AI / ML world, often provides links to working code repositories exemplifying particular technique / phenomenon. | https://thesequence.substack.com/ |